PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 - Shop name

-This field is mandatory, when hovered on the "Shop name" shows the message: "Displayed in emails and page titles."
+This field is mandatory.
+When the label is hovered, a tooltip is displayed: "Displayed in emails and page titles."
 If the field is not filled out, when trying to save will show the message: "field Shop name is required."

 - Shop email

-This field is mandatory, when hovered on the "Shop email" shows the message: "Displayed in emails sent to customers."
+This field is mandatory.
+When the label is hovered, a tooltip is displayed: "Displayed in emails sent to customers."
 If the field is not filled out, when trying to save will show the message: "field Shop email is required."

 - Registration number

+When hovered on this field, shows an explanation for this field: "Shop registration information (e.g. SIRET or RCS).

 - Shop address line 1

+Input field for the first address line of the store.

 - Shop address line 2

+Input field for the second address line of the store.

 - Zip/Postal code

+Input field for the zip code.

 - City

+Input field for the city.

 - Country

+Input field for the country.

 - State

+Input field for the satte.

 - Phone

+Input field for the phone.

 - Fax